-We incorporate parent-child therapy and our community-creative art framework to nurture strong parent-child relationships.
+We incorporate our trauma informed community-creative art framework to nurture strong parent-child relationships.
 As a result, this enables parents and their children to be attuned to one another and develop better bonds whilst having fun and being viscerally connected.

-Families have an opportunity to spend time together, play games, and get to know other families.
-Feelings of school/organisation connectedness, and community connections are strengthened.
+Families have an opportunity to spend time together, playing communal activities and games, and get to know other families.
+Feelings of school/organisation connectivity, and community connections are strengthened.
 Family cohesion increases and conflict decreases.
-Parents are more engaged with school and their children’s education and better connected to other parents.
-Our community-creative art learning approach applies research and evidence-based family therapy practices to promote the full potential of every child.
+Parents are more engaged with the schools and their children’s education and better connected to other parents.
+Our community-creative art learning approach applies mind-body therapy practices to promote the full potential of every child.

 Aims and objectives

-• A holistic programme that delivers early intervention for vulnerable children and their parents.
+• A holistic programme that delivers an early intervention for vulnerable children and their parents.

 • Empower parents as leaders of their families.